Note

 Got a question?
 Email us at scienceit@lbl.gov or join the CBorg Users Chatroom

-There are two primary ways to access LLM models at Berkeley Lab: through the CBorg API Proxy or through a self-managed Cloud Project (GCP or AWS).
+There are two primary ways to get programmatic API access to LLM models at Berkeley Lab: through the CBorg API Proxy or through a self-managed Cloud Project (GCP or AWS).
 This page compares the two approaches to help you decide which is the best fit for your use case.
+Note: this page is specifically about API access for developers and automated workflows — if you are looking for interactive chat access, see CBorg Chat or other Tools.

 CBorg API Proxy